c2lang/documentation/documentation/docs/introduction/evolution.md

 __NOTE:
-while might be seen as critique on C, they are not.
-C is an awesome language that survived the test of time for more than 40 years!
+While this might be seen as critique of C, it is not.
+C is an awesome language that has survived the test of time for more than 40 years!
 Respect to its designer...__

 *"Evolution consists of mutation and selection.."*